-The spirit of our attendance policy (Appendix F of the Student Academic Calendar Appendices) remains in effect with modifications (e.g. no sign-in and sign-out protocol) to promote student success and support engagement.
+The spirit of our attendance policy (Appendix F of the Student Academic Calendar Appendices) remains in effect with modifications (eg. no sign-in and sign-out protocol) to promote student success and support engagement.

-Parents and guardians will receive emails regarding attendance issues.
+Parents will receive weekly attendance updates outlining hours logged.
 Teachers will notify families and students in regards to any overdue assignments.